ABOUT THE GREENERY, THE WATER AND THE LAND

 The living history of Vilnius can be experienced in several ways, not only through exploration of its streets.
 At the foot of Gediminas Hill, near the confluence of Neris and Vilnis Rivers, the National Museum of Lithuania, the oldest museum in the country, is located.
 It is the largest national depository of Lithuania’s historical and cultural heritage.
 This museum has several sites: the New Arsenal (at Arsenalo St. 1), the Old Arsenal (at Arsenalo St. 3), the Gediminas Castle Tower (at Arsenalo St. 5), the Bastion of Vilnius City Defense Wall (at Boksto St. 20) and the Signatory House (at Pilies St. 26).
 To get a better sense of the Grand Duchy of Lithuania and of Lithuania’s patron-saint Casimir, a visit to Vilnius Cathedral and its crypts, with the remnants of old masonry shrine, fourteenth century fresco and the mausoleum of kings of Lithuania, is a must.
 At the Church Heritage Museum (located at Mykolo St. 9), you can see the impressive Vilnius Cathedral treasury, featuring works of both local and world renowned jewelers and goldsmiths.
 During the Soviet times, the treasury was hidden within the wall of the Cathedral, safeguarding it from being transported out of the country.

-There are many museums located right in Vilnius’ Old Town, including the Museum of Applied Arts and Design, the Vilnius Picture Gallery, Radvila Palace, the Bank of Lithuania Money Museum, the Vilnius Water Supply History Museum, the Amber Museum-Gallery, and the Toy Museum, as well as several others.
+There are many museums located right in Vilnius’ Old Town, including the Museum of Applied Arts and Design, the Vilnius Picture Gallery, MO museum, Radvila Palace, the Bank of Lithuania Money Museum, the Vilnius Water Supply History Museum, the Amber Museum-Gallery, and the Toy Museum, as well as several others.
 There are also some memorial museums to famous people: the house of the composer and painter M. K. Ciurlionis (at Saviciaus St. 11); the museum-residence of the first librarians Marija and Jurgis Slapeliai (at Pilies St. 40); the museum-residence of the renowned artist Kazys Varnelis (at Didzioji St. 26); the Adam Mickiewicz Museum (at Bernardinu St. 11) and the museum-exposition “Konrado cele” (“Conrad‘s prison cell”), dedicated to this poet (located at Ausros Vartu St. 7A, a place where Adam Mickiewicz was imprisoned).

 ABOUT NEIGHBORHOODS ON THE OTHER SIDE OF THE RIVER, OVER THE BRIDGE AND ON TOP OF A HILL

-Near the Old Town you‘ll find the “Republic of Uzupis“, with its distinctive scents and atmosphere.
+Near the Old Town you will find the “Republic of Uzupis“, with its distinctive scents and atmosphere.
 Tourists from far away places can actually receive a visa for their passports from this “republic”.
 In Uzupis, one might think that he is actually in a different country, functioning under its own set of rules.
 It seems that Uzupis’ walls and gateways have a certain kind of humor: this formerly poor neighborhood with a functioning brothel quarter and a very poor reputation for security, is now one of the most prestigious and expensive neighborhoods in the City; what was formerly known as “Death Street”, is now guarded by Uzupis’ symbol – the sculpture of Angel with a trumpet announcing the great life of this neighborhood.

 Part of Užupis is filled with scents of gourmet bakeries, another part, of thick tobacco, wine and beer.
 In the mornings the bakeries tempt passersby to taste fresh rolls and pastries, in the evenings tobacco smells lure visitors to its galleries and arts incubators, renowned for constantly breaking all stereotypes.